The information provided below is for Summer 2016.

 - 4-digit "Research subject code" on Form 202 - Part II should best describe the proposed area of research; a complete listing of codes is available on NSERC's website

 - "Outline of proposed research project" on Form 202 - Part II describes research that is related to a field in the natural sciences and/or engineering; supervision of the research is given by the NSERC grant holder rather than a post doc, lab technician or other senior lab member

 - "Outline of the student's role" on Form 202 - Part II must include a clear description of the student's participation and activities (i.e. beyond the role of lab assistant or technician)

 - Form 202 - Parts I and II are not truly submitted to NSERC until the proposed supervisor selects "Submit to LO (Liaison Officer)"

-- "Dept" on NSERC USRA Application Checklist is the department of the proposed supervisor
+- "Dept" on NSERC USRA Application Checklist is the primary department of the proposed supervisor

 - Personal statement from student and NSERC USRA Application Checklist is only required for the hard copy of application handed in at McGill (not for the electronic submission to NSERC)

 For non-McGill students only:

-- If student has never applied to or attended McGill before, ID field on Undergraduate Research Trainee Registration Form and NSERC USRA Application Checklist should be left blank
+- If student has never applied to or attended McGill before, ID fields on the Undergraduate Research Trainee Registration Form and NSERC USRA Application Checklist should be left blank

 - 3 signatures are required on the Undergraduate Research Trainee Registration Form: 1) student, 2) supervisor and 3) department chair/director or delegate (stamped signature from Chair will be accepted); Faculty Approval section on page 3 of the form should be left blank

 - Undergraduate Research Trainee Registration Form is only required for the hard copy of application handed in at McGill (not for the electronic submission to NSERC); this form must be completed in typed format, not handwritten

 Where to submit hard copy of application